allenlcp/Udemy_Design_Patterns/Notes.md

 * however, inheritance introduces tight coupling if the subclasses depend on implementation details of their parent class

 * others redefined the Open/Closed Principle to the Polymorphic Open/Closed Principle
-> uses interfaces instead of super classes to allow diffrent implementation
+> uses interfaces instead of super classes to allow different implementation
 > interfaces can be reused through inheritance but implementation need not be
-> can easily substitute without changing the code taht uses them - multiple implementations can be created and polymorphically substituted for each other
+> can easily substitute without changing the code that uses them - multiple implementations can be created and polymorphically substituted for each other

 * interfaces are closed for modifications
 > you can provide new implementations to extend the functionality of your software
 > new implementations must implement the interface

 * interfaces introduce an additional level of abstraction which enables loose coupling
-> interfaces are independent of eact other and don't need to share any code (usually)
+> interfaces are independent of each other and don't need to share any code (usually)

-Problem - evertime we have a new shape we need to modify the AreaCalculator class with a new method
+Problem - every time we have a new shape we need to modify the AreaCalculator class with a new method
 ``` java
 class AreaCalculator{
     public double calculateRectangleArea(Rectangle rectangle){